-Aside from basking in the joy of dropping a troublesome landlord, dealing with rising rents, and several other benefits, homeowners could be eligible to receive various brownie points from Uncle Sam in the form of tax credits and deductions.
+Aside from basking in the joy of dropping a troublesome landlord and dealing with rising rents, plus several other benefits, homeowners could be eligible to receive various brownie points from Uncle Sam in the form of tax credits and deductions.

 Here's a list of some common tax incentives that may come along with homeownership.